Adequate DCAA timekeeping practices are critical to securing a contract award.

 10. Under no circumstance may an employee work on indirect tasks and record time as direct costs to a project or vice versa.

 11. Correction timesheet entries should be made by the employee.
 Correction timesheets are approved by the employee’s supervisor.
 Under unusual circumstances where the employee cannot make the changes to timesheets then accounting or the administrator may make such changes with the employee’s consent.
+All corrected timesheet data must be recorded in a detailed audit trail.

 12. All employee timesheet data must be approved by the employee’s supervisor.